The-Marcy-Lab-School/problem-set-x-trees/README.md

 **3. What is a binary tree and how does it differ from a regular tree?**

 ### Coding Exercises
-Answer the following questions in `exercises.py` or `exercises.js`.
-Ensure all tests are passing before submitting this problem set.

 1. **Implement a Binary Tree:** Implement a binary tree class using nodes and references.
 Instances of `BinaryTree` should have the following methods available to them:
    - `get_root_val`